When teams are well-prepared, there’s always plenty of edge-of-your-seat excitement!

 Sample Question #2: Name the character in Alice’s Adventures in Wonderland who always has tea with the Hare.

-The answer is Mad Hatter (5 points for the character)
+The answer is Mad Hatter (5 points for the correct answer)

 Sample Question #3: In which Canadian book does a young girl help her father run an animal sanctuary financially supported by a mysterious billionaire who plans to clone a woolly mammoth?